realityengines/deepagent_automation/docs/slack-integration.md

 ### Common Issues

 1. **"SLACK_TOKEN environment variable is not set"**
+   - In GitHub Actions: Check that the `SLACK_BOT_TOKEN` secret is properly set in your repository settings
-   - Make sure you've set the token as described above
+   - For local testing: Make sure you've set the token as described above

 2. **"Error accessing channel"**
    - Check that the channel ID is correct